Buy a Car on Amazon & Ship It Home in 2026 Easily

 Is Compare The Carrier part of Amazon or the dealership?

 No. Compare The Carrier is a completely independent platform.
-Our goal is simply to make it easy for you to compare quotes from multiple vetted, reliable auto transport companies, whether you bought your car via Amazon, directly from a dealer, or anywhere else.
+Our goal is simply to make it easy for you to compare quotes from multiple vetted, reliable auto transport companies to find the best delivery options for new vehicles in 2026, whether you bought your car via Amazon or directly from a dealer.

 What are the most important things to do before my car ships?